catac0mb/KittyKafeJava/README.md

 In the kitchen, use your mouse to prepare an order by clicking on the items you need.
 For more details on the clickable objects, you can watch the tutorial in the menu which will show you which objects you can interact with.

 Once you have an order ready on your countertop, go back to the register by clicking the top right button and click on the cat to deliver that order to them.
 If you get it right, you will earn points!
 If you get it wrong, you will lose a life.
-You only have 9 lives, and when you run out of lives the game ends.
+You only have 9 lives, and the game ends when you run out of lives.

 Be sure to be quick on the order, these cats are impatient.
 If you take longer than 25 seconds you won't get any points!
 If you get the order between 10 and 25 seconds of the cat spawning, you earn 1 point.
 If you are super speedy and give a cat its order within 10 seconds of spawning, you get a whole 5 points.
-You can click on the employee cat to see your current lives and score.
+You can click on the employee cat to see your current lives and score in the terminal.

 ## Other Important Keys